-Mountain biking is a thrilling and amazing sport of its time.
-Joe Breeze from Marin Country, California has the credit of building a first fat-tire bicycle for rough terrains.
+Mountain biking is a thrilling and fantastic sport of its time.
+Joe Breeze from Marin Country, California, has the credit for building the first fat-tire bicycle for rough terrains.
 Joe was riding on the rocky terrains near Mt.
-Tamalpais, with some friends, when he recognized the need for such bike.
-The men used coaster brakes with one-speed bicycles from the 1930s, 40s and 50s.
+Tamalpais with some friends when he recognized the need for such a bike.
+The men used coaster brakes with one-speed bicycles from the 1930s, 40s, and 50s.
 They used the term “my mountain bike” instead of “my road bike” for early vehicles.

-According to Joe Breeze fat tire bikes were also used in Santa Barbara for mountainous trails.
+According to Joe Breeze, fat-tire bikes were also used in Santa Barbara for mountainous trails.
 Joe and his bikes were professional road bikers and raced for Velo Club Tamalpais.
 Their blue and gold jersey carried a mountain logo as well.

 Innovation and Marketing

-It was in later 1990s when mountain biking amassed plenty of enthusiasts.
+It was in the later 1990s when mountain biking amassed plenty of enthusiasts.
 The adventure gained the status of sports resulting in the rise of the industry.
 After this period, a couple of more innovations followed.
-Most common structures that can be modified include the lightweight gearing, front suspensions, disc brakes and full suspension.
+Most common structures that can be modified include lightweight gearing, front suspensions, disc brakes, and full suspension.

 Future of Mountain Biking One thing is obvious; the design of bikes made them stand distinguished among the contemporary fleet.
 Builders focused on improvements in gear brakes and structure.
 We are not clear what other technology would be incorporated into these bikes to make them more developed and the latest.
 Innovation would probably focus on improving the same structure that made the design stand distinguished.

 The future of mountain biking also depends upon how thrilling upcoming generations find it to be.
 The reason is that the development of technology has introduced more adventurous forms like water sports and air sports; both these games are attracting the attention of youth.